 Managing projects on combining the principles of the system approach and Agile philosophy.
-An explanation why Scrum is good only on paper, and Kanban—a supply management system on Toyota plant, and nothing more.
+An explanation why Scrum is good only in words, and Kanban—a supply management system on Toyota plant, and nothing more.

 Challenges connected with legacy systems.
 Modification of existing software by immersing in an outdated technology stack.
 Data conversion.
-Migration to a new hardware, moving to a virtual environment.
+Migration to a new hardware, moving to a virtual environments.

 In the first place, try to describe in details your problem and your expectations for its solution.
 For example, a description of the problem, technical requirements, technology stack as well as other relevant data.
-Definitely need to specify the planned budget.
-This will give the minimum initial information to identify choices of promising solutions, possibilities of hiring external experts and determining start date of work.
+Be sure to specify the planned budget.
+This will give the minimum initial information to identify choices of promising solutions, possibilities of hiring external experts and determining the timing of work.

 If you need to perform a small one-time job, to solve a typical problem, get rid of the routine, get results fast and cheap—it is not my profile.
 Try searching for professionals on freelance exchanges, previously find in your company someone who can clearly define the requirements and will monitor the results.
 I can help you with this and act both roles of systems analyst and a project manager—this is my profile.

 My contact info is at the bottom of the page.